doctest/doctest/scripts/random_dev_notes.md

 log the "randomness" for example in the xml output
     also filters and options!
     also in the console reporter!
-name of binary in the doctest tag?

 merge this
     https://github.com/onqtam/doctest/pull/197
     fix docs
-    perhaps remove the clutter around the special member functions redo benchmarks (and add a <string> include along with the framework haeder :D)
+    redo benchmarks (and add a <string> include along with the framework haeder :D)